Luther Allison: Career

 From 1954, Allison jammed with his brother's band, the Ollie Lee Allison Band.
 By 1957, he had formed a band with Ollie and another brother, Grant Allison, initially called The Rolling Stones, later changed to The Four Jivers, and they performed at clubs in Chicago.

 Allison's big break came in 1957, when Howlin' Wolf invited him to the stage.
 The same year he worked briefly with Jimmy Dawkins, playing in local clubs.
 Freddie King took Allison under his wing, and after King got a record deal, Allison took over his gig in the house band of a club on Chicago's West Side.
 He worked the club circuit in the late 1950s and early 1960s.
 During this period, Allison moved to California for a year where he worked with Shakey Jake Harris and Sunnyland Slim.
 He recorded his first single in 1965.
 He signed a recording contract with Delmark Records in 1967 and released his debut album, Love Me Mama, the following year.
 He performed a well-received set at the 1969 Ann Arbor Blues Festival and as a result was asked to perform there in each of the next three years.
 He toured nationwide.
-In 1972, he signed with Motown Records, one of the few blues artists on that label.
+In 1972, he signed with Motown Records, becoming one of the label's very few blues artists.
 In the mid-1970s he toured Europe.
 He moved to France in 1977.

 Allison was known for his powerful concert performances, lengthy soulful guitar solos and crowd walking with his Gibson Les Paul.
 He lived briefly during this period in Peoria, Illinois, where he signed with Rumble Records, releasing two live recordings, Gonna Be a Live One in Here Tonight!, produced by Bill Knight, and Power Wire Blues, produced by George Faber and Jeffrey P. Hess.
 Allison played the bar circuit in the United States during this period and spent eight months of the year in Europe at high-profile venues, including the Montreux Jazz Festival.
 In 1992, he performed with the French rock and roll star Johnny Hallyday in 18 shows in Paris, also playing during the intermission.

 Allison's manager and European agent, Thomas Ruf, founded Ruf Records in 1994.
 Signing with Ruf Records, Allison launched a comeback in association with Alligator Records.
 Alligator founder Bruce Iglauer convinced Allison to return to the United States.
 The album Soul Fixin' Man was recorded and released in 1994, and Allison toured the United States and Canada.
 He won four W. C. Handy Awards in 1994.
 With the James Solberg Band backing him, nonstop touring and the release of Blue Streak (featuring the song "Cherry Red Wine"), Allison earned more Handy Awards and gained wider recognition.
 He won several Living Blues Awards and was featured on the covers of blues publications.